 And it's in, I mean, there's not a single construction project that lasts as long as your life.

-Go to work for the ACME construction company.
+Go to work for the Acme Construction Company.

-You'll be working jobs here, jobs there, you might have some downtime.
+You'll be working jobs here, jobs there.

 But what construction job isn't temporary?

-But what this is is working to repair and revise Obama's legacy.
+But what this is, is working to repair and revise Obama's legacy.

 We see the Democrat, they don't understand the first rule of holes.

-They dug themselves into a deep hole, and in trying to get out, they're digging themselves in even deeper.
+And in trying to get out, they're digging themselves in even deeper.

 This is what blind partisanship looks like.